How to Delight Your Restaurant Customers Online

 Allowing your customers to make special requests, and fulfilling them, makes them happy.
 It shows that you listen to the needs of your customers and that you want to go that step above.

-This simple thing added to their online menu has made that sushi restaurant a neighbourhood hit.
+This simple thing added to their online menu has made that sushi restaurant a neighborhood hit.
 Every evening, people and their dogs wait outside on the sidewalk to pick up their orders.
-The staff bring out the order, a PIN pad for payment, and a dog treat.
+The staff brings out the order, a PIN pad for payment, and a dog treat.

 4. Sending Push Notifications with Personalized Messages and Suggestions

 A mobile app for your restaurant allows you to go beyond the limitations of online ordering, and engage with your customers.
 Your customers can not only place their orders but also can opt-in to receive push notifications from the app.

 When used properly, push notifications can allow you to communicate with your customer.
 You can send order updates, and let customers know when their order is ready for pick up.
 You can let customers know about a new menu item.
 You can notify customers about your weekly coupons.